lyteword/chspurgeon-tod/volume-6/psalm-124.md

 **Verses 1,2. **

-1\.God was on our side; he took our part, espoused our cause, and appeared for us.
+1\.
+God was on our side; he took our part, espoused our cause, and appeared for us.
 He was our helper, and a very present help, a help on our side, nigh at hand.
 He was with us; not only for us, but among us, and commander-in-chief of our forces.

-2\.That God was Jehovah; there the emphasis lies.
+2\.
+That God was Jehovah; there the emphasis lies.
 If it had not been Jehovah himself, a God of infinite power and perfection, that had undertaken our deliverance, our enemies would have overpowered us.
 Happy the people therefore whose God is Jehovah, a God all sufficient.
 Let Israel say this to his honour, and resolve never to forsake him.— *Matthew Henry.*

 **Verses 1, 2, 8.** These three things will I bear on my heart, O Lord: "The Lord was on our side, "this for the past: "The snare is broken, " for the present; "Our help is in the name of the Lord, "this for the future.
 I will not and I cannot be fainthearted, whether in my contest with Satan, in my intercourse with the world, or in the upheavings of my wicked heart, so long as I hold this "threefold cord" in my hand, or rather, am held by it.— *Alfred Edersheim.*